osmanmuglu/Portfolio/README.md

 # Portfolio

 #### This is the portfolio of Osman Muglu.
-It contains programming and data analysis projects.
+It contains several projects related to data engineering, programming and data analysis.
 For full functionality using jupyter notebook is recommended.

 #### All projects within this portfolio are done using Python.
 The most commonly used tools are Pandas, Folium, Seaborn, and Matplotlib.